HISTORY OF MAY THE FOURTH

 May 4th or May the Fourth is a geek holiday that has gained popularity in recent years due to a popular film franchise.

 History of May the Fourth

-For those keeping track, another geek holiday is May 4, or May the Fourth taken from the benediction “May the Force be with you” made famous in the Star Wars film series.
-This pun intended holiday seems to have first been celebrated in Toronto, Canada in 2011.
-However, the use of this phrase predates this going back to the day in 1979 when Margaret Thatcher, Britain’s first woman prime minister was elected.
-The Conservative party took out a newspaper ad in the London Evening News on May 4 that said “May the Fourth be with you, Maggie.
-Congratulations.”
+“May the Fourth” is taken from the benediction “May the Force be with you” made famous in the Star Wars film series.
+This pun intended holiday seems to have first been celebrated in the Toronto Underground Cinema in 2011.
+However, the use of this phrase predates this, going back to the day in 1979 when Margaret Thatcher, Britain’s first woman prime minister was elected.
+The Conservative party, upon the occasion of her officially becoming Prime Minister on May 4th, took out a half-page newspaper ad in the London Evening News that said:

-In equally mock seriousness IGN reports that the galactic Empire, in opposition to the Force-wielding Rebel Alliance, has started a campaign to ban May the Fourth celebrations.
+In equally mock seriousness IGN reports that the Galactic Empire, in opposition to the Force-wielding Rebel Alliance, has started a campaign to ban May the Fourth celebrations.

 Bill Petro, your friendly neighborhood historian